ssube/textual-engine/docs/world-templates.md

 ## Concepts

-### New Game, Save, and Load

-Starting a new game creates a world state from the selected world template.

-Saving and loading the game state write both the state and world template into the save file, so the world remains on the same version.

 ### Starting Actor & Room

 When starting a new game, the world state begins empty.
 A starting actor and room are selected from